gamechanger/dusty/docs/usage.md

  * Assemble your specs, based on active bundles, into configuration for your hosts file, nginx, and Docker Compose
  * Stops running Dusty containers, and removes them.
 The `-v` flag of `docker-compose rm` is used, to avoid dangling volumes
- * Sync repos from your mac to boot2docker
+ * Mount with NFS repos that are needed for activated containers
  * Re-create and launch your docker containers

 #### upgrade